deepstreamIO/deepstream.io-website/content/guides/post-it-board/20-login/index.md

 ---
 title: Logging in to your boards
-description: How to login to the server using storage auth
+description: "Step three: How to login to the server using storage auth"
 ---

 The next step is to create a deepstream client, login and initialize the application.